ibnlanre/portal/README.md

 }
 ```

-**Key Features:**
+**Key Benefits:**

-- **Dynamic Initialization**: Initialize stores with runtime values from props, context, or API responses
+- **Dynamic Store Creation**: Initialize stores with runtime values from context, props, or API responses
-- **Type Safety**: Full TypeScript support with proper type inference for context and store
+- **Type-Safe Integration**: Full TypeScript support with proper type inference
-- **React Integration**: Works seamlessly with React's component lifecycle and context system
-- **Memoization**: Store instances are memoized based on context value to prevent unnecessary re-creation
+- **Maximum Flexibility**: Full control over store initialization and memoization strategies
-- **Nested Providers**: Support for multiple independent providers and nested providers of the same type
+- **Flexible Architecture**: Support for nested providers and multi-tenant applications
-- **Error Handling**: Clear error messages when `useStore` is called outside of the provider
+- **Developer Experience**: Clear error messages and seamless React integration

-**Use Cases:**

-- **User-specific stores**: Initialize stores with user data from authentication context
-- **Feature flags**: Create stores based on feature flag configuration
-- **Multi-tenant applications**: Initialize stores with tenant-specific configuration
-- **Server-side rendering**: Initialize stores with server-rendered data
-- **Theme providers**: Create theme-aware stores with runtime theme configuration
+> **Note:** The factory function passed to `createContextStore` runs on every render.
+You're responsible for memoizing values if needed.
+This design gives you complete freedom to use any hooks or memoization strategy within the factory function.

 ### Use store instance methods